dojot/dojot/connector/mqtt/vernemq/broker/src/dojot_disconnect_plugin/readme.md

 - src/clean_sess.erl
 - src/dojot_disconnect_plugin.app.src

-This plugin use Erlang OTP.
+This plugin uses Erlang OTP.

 You must have a recent version of Erlang installed (it's recommended to use the